I have been researching and writing about consumer electronics for over 13 years.

 This is simple.
 You only need two things:

-- A phone with a text-to-speech feature: If you want talking caller ID for your landline phone, you can get a unit that will connect with your existing phone, or you can purchase a cordless phone with a text-to-speech capability which has this feature built in.
+- A phone with a text-to-speech feature: If you want talking caller ID for your landline phone, you can get a unit that will connect with your existing phone, or you can purchase a cordless phone with a text-to-speech capability that has this feature built in.

-- In addition, you will need caller ID service from your telephone service provider.
+- Caller ID service: In addition, you will need caller ID service from your telephone service provider.

 Buying Tips for a Landline Phone With Talking Caller ID

-- Beyond this, be sure to identify the features that are important to you.
-Common ones include call waiting, call conferencing, call blocking, voice mail or answering systems, light alerts for incoming calls and waiting messages, customized messages, and of course, talking caller ID.
+Beyond this, be sure to identify the features that are important to you.
+Common ones include the following:

-- You'll also want to consider any special needs you may have such a vision, hearing, or motor problems.
+You'll also want to consider any special needs you may have, such as vision, hearing, or motor problems.
 If so, you might look for features such as the following:

 - Larger keypad: This is easier to use see and manipulate for some people.

-- A backlit display or a larger one may help in viewing information.
+- Backlit display: A display with backlighting (or just a larger display) may help in viewing information.

-- A light to alert users of incoming calls is also good for those with hearing loss to assure calls aren't missed.
+- Light-up ringer alert: A light to alert users of incoming calls is also good for those with hearing loss to ensure that calls aren't missed.

 - a large phone book and memory for previous calls and redialing

-- the ability to turn off the ringer and even the talking caller ID can assure you can have uninterrupted time when desired
+- the ability to turn off the ringer and even the talking caller ID (so you can have uninterrupted time when desired)

-- having the ability to check messages on each handset is good when there are multiple handsets involved.
+- the ability to check messages on each handset if there are multiple handsets involved

-- If you want a single cordless phone, they are quite affordable.
-However, purchasing one that is expandable can assure that you can easily add additional handsets if it becomes desirable in the future.
+If you want a single cordless phone, they are quite affordable.
+However, purchasing one that is expandable can ensure that you can easily add additional handsets if it becomes desirable in the future.

 Choosing a talking caller ID unit to add to an existing landline phone is a fairly simple task.
-Probably the two most critical features to consider are:
+Probably the two most critical features to consider are as follows:

 - The clarity and readability of the screen: A larger screen/font can make the display easier to read, and good screen brightness can improve the contrast.
 If you want to be able to read the display from several feet away, a stand-up model may be preferred.